-When selecting the best iron for quilting and sewing, there are 3 key features that make less work when creating your masterpiece:
+When selecting the best iron for quilting and sewing, there are some key features that make a big difference:

-Our top 5 quilting irons all meet these basic requirements, and then some.
+Our top quilting irons all meet these basic requirements, and then some.
 If you’re looking for an all-purpose steam iron that can handle all fabric types as well as your quilting needs, we have every box checked.
 We’ve even included some great small and portable options for your next sewing retreat.
 Also visit our best sewing machine for quilting page and for more irons, go here.

-We have selected 5 distinctly different styles and brands in this review (Rowenta, BLACK+DECKER, Oliso and Panasonic) to allow you to pick the perfect fit for your budget and personal quilting, crafting or sewing needs.
+We have selected a few distinctly different styles and brands in this review to allow you to pick the perfect fit for your budget and personal quilting, crafting or sewing needs.

 - Combined Steam and Temperature Dial